-- a Ensure that the primary shopping area successfully absorbs Southgate into the trading patterns and character of the city centre by not making provision for a further large scale comparison retail project - b Enable small to medium sized comparison retail development that improves the shopping offer and enhances the reputation of the city centre. - and viability of district and local centres. - d Focus additional convenience retail floorspace (beyond existing commitments) within and on the edge of existing centres before considering out-of-centre sites that might improve the spatial pattern of provision across the city.
+a: Ensure that the primary shopping area successfully absorbs Southgate into the trading patterns and character of the city centre by not making provision for a further large scale comparison retail project b: Enable small to medium sized comparison retail development that improves the shopping offer and enhances the reputation of the city centre.

+c: Protect and where possible enhance the vitality and viability of district and local centres.

+d: Focus additional convenience retail floorspace (beyond existing commitments) within and on the edge of existing centres before considering out-of-centre sites that might improve the spatial pattern of provision across the city.